4 Nutrient-Dense Breakfast Casseroles

 • important lesser-known nutrients like choline an essential nutrient that improves cognitive function and disease fighting nutrients like lutein and zeaxanthin.
 These anti-inflammatory carotenoids may reduce the risk of age-related macular degeneration, decrease cancer risks, and improve cardiovascular health

 So versatile!
-Omnivore or vegetarian.
+You can modify any of these recipes to be omnivore or vegetarian.
 Change them up with additional/different veggies, herbs and spices for more flavor and nutrient density

 Make a double recipe Saturday or Sunday to have leftovers for breakfast or lunch during the week.